 All of this sounds pretty decent on paper but there’s little really in terms of design or hardware to make the watch stand out from the crowd.
 Also, as with most Wear OS watches, battery life is not something to write home about.

 The three options to choose from include stainless and rose gold, and sandblasted finish in phantom black with added PVD coating for increased scratch-protection.
-The watch goes on pre-order from mid-November for $349.99.
-Availability should start in December this year.
+The watch is available for pre-order right now on moto360.com for $349.99.
+Shipping begins on January 10th, 2020.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!